-To honour and celebrate the man and his work, the City of Glasgow has installed an innovative network of Bluetooth beacons at all Mackintosh venues, such as the Glasgow School of Art, Scotland Street School Museum, Mackintosh at The Willow and many more.
+To honour and celebrate the man and his work, the City of Glasgow has installed an innovative network of Bluetooth beacons at all Mackintosh venues, such as the The Mackintosh House at the Hunterian, Queens Cross Church, Mackintosh at The Willow and many more.

 Walking around the city, each beacon communicates with the Go Glasgow app to reveal the story of each building as you arrive or pass by.

 The app also provides practical information for each venue, Mackintosh news & events and a map of all the venues.

 Go Glasgow is an innovative mobile app.
 It uses software on your mobile device to connect with real world hardware installed in public locations; each interaction depends on where and how a beacon is fitted.
 This means you may not experience exactly the same behaviour at every location.

 For the optimum experience your mobile device settings should be:

 |Bluetooth: ON||Bluetooth: ON|